lev-prav/TG_Poll_Bot/README.md

 I made this bot for polling people in research under the marketing project for portrait of the target audience.
 But i decided to make task a bit more complicated.
-So now we have a program, wich you can load your own questions and quest graph, and got a ready for work PollBot.
+So now (not now really, but soon) we have a program, wich you can load your own questions and quest graph, and got a ready for work PollBot.

 Future plans: